-RECOMMENDAITON 9 PERSONAL LEAVE DAYS
+RECOMMENDATION 9 PERSONAL LEAVE DAYS

 Section 1.
-All permanent full-time employees will be eligible for paid personal leave days as follows:
+All permanent full-time Supervisors will be eligible for paid personal leave days as follows:

-- a.
-One paid personal leave day will be earned in the employee's first calendar year of employment provided the employee has 160 hours (40 hour workweek) in an active pay status in the calendar year. - b.
-One paid personal leave day per one-half calendar year will be earned in the employee's second calendar year of employment, provided the employee has 160 hours (40 hour workweek) in an active pay status in each one-half calendar year. - c.
-One paid personal leave day per calendar quarter will be earned in the employee's third and subsequent years of employment, provided the employee has 160 hours (40 hour workweek) in an active pay status in each one-quarter calendar year. - d.
-Leave service credit earned during all periods of Commonwealth employment will be used to determine whether, for purposes of this Section, an employee is in the first calendar year of employment, the second calendar year of employment, or the third and subsequent years of employment. - Section 2.
-Personal leave shall be scheduled and granted for periods of time requested by an employee subject to management's responsibility to maintain efficient operations.
-If the nature of the work makes it necessary to limit the number of employees on personal leave at the same time, the employee with the greatest seniority shall be given a choice of personal leave in the event of any conflict in selection.
+a.
+One paid personal leave day will be earned in the Supervisor's first calendar year of employment provided the Supervisor has 160 hours (40 hour workweek) in an active pay status in the calendar year.

+- b.
+One paid personal leave day per one-half calendar year will be earned in the Supervisor's second calendar year of employment, provided the Supervisor has 160 hours (40 hour workweek) in an active pay status in each one-half calendar year. - c.
+One paid personal leave day per calendar quarter will be earned in the Supervisor's third and subsequent years of employment, provided the Supervisor has 160 hours (40 hour workweek) in an active pay status in each one-quarter calendar year. - d.
+Supervisors may be eligible for one additional personal leave day to be earned in the first calendar quarter provided the requirements of Recommendation 12, Section 11 are met. - e.
+Leave service credit earned during all periods of Commonwealth employment will be used to determine whether, for purposes of this Section, a Supervisor is in the first calendar year of employment, the second calendar year of employment, or the third and subsequent years of employment. - Section 2.
+Personal leave shall be scheduled and granted for periods of time requested by a Supervisor subject to management's responsibility to maintain efficient operations.
+If the nature of the work makes it necessary to limit the number of Supervisors on personal leave at the same time, the Supervisor with the greatest seniority shall be given a choice of personal leave in the event of any conflict in selection.